DBB Text Banner

 Raspberry Wheat Ale

-12oz bottle as part of the Southern Tier mixed 12 pack (IPA, Porter and Phin & Matt's) make up the remainder.
+12oz bottle as part of the Southern Tier mixed 12 pack with IPA, Porter and Phin & Matt's making up the remainder.
 Given to me as a Xmas present - Cheers Rob.
-Macro colored pour, but better than average carbonation, with a small, perfectly formed head and some minor lace.
-Surprising clarity for a "wheat" - filtered I guess??
-Aroma is that of watered down raspberries with a somewhat synthetic feel.
-Not all that promising.
-A dryish fruitiness meets the tastebuds at first, at this is not that bad....
+Macro colored pour, but better than average carbonation, with a small, perfectly formed...

 Phin & Matt’s Extraordinary Ale

-Incredibly orange, cloudy pour with a substantial billowing, white head that left some pleasing lacing.
+Incredibly orange, cloudy pour with a substantial, billowing, white head that left some pleasing lacing.
 Hoppy aroma that isn't very well replicated in the taste.
-Typically American Pale Ale in both appearance and taste, this beer is no more or less than a solid example of the style.
-Dryish finish compliments the slightly spikey carbonation that hits the tongue at first.
-Pretty drinkable and I'd be happy to offer this up to non-BA's as an example of where they could gain entry to the better...
+Typically American Pale Ale in both appearance and taste, this beer is no more or...